Shane-Cotta/poc/QUICK_REFERENCE.md

 # Run continuously (default: every 2 minutes)
 python manage.py process_csv
+(drop a copy of the sample_data.csv into the incoming folder)

 # Run with custom interval (in seconds)
 python manage.py process_csv --interval 60